coverclock/com-diag-hazer/README.md

 Note that the actual IP address of neither the base nor the rover need be known.
-This is important because the rover (and sometimes the base) is on the a mobile carrier WAN via an LTE modem.
-Not only can the IP address on the WAN not be known ahead of time until the modem connects to the carrier network, over the span of a long base survey, can take many many hours depending on the desired level of precision (configured via a UBX message defined in the base script), and the quality of the view of the sky afforded to the base.
-In my tests, with the base antenna set up in my front yard, an accuracy of ten centimeters (about four inches) requires about sixteen hours of "survey-in" time.
-During this time the mobile network can disconnect from the modem and reconnect, often with a different IP address.
-While the base and Tumbleweed router routinely deal with this, but it means the IP address you begin with in your survey will not be the one you end up with when the survey is complete or as the base sends subsequent updates to the rover.
+This is important because the rover (and sometimes the base) is on the a WAN, in my set up via an LTE modem to a mobile service provider.
+(Despite my best udev fu, these modems, working in end-user mode, worked like crap until I upgraded to Raspbian 10, at which point they worked flawlessly.)
+In this case, not only can the IP address on the WAN not be known ahead of time until the modem connects to the carrier network, over the span of a long base survey which can take many many hours depending on the desired level of precision (configured via a UBX message defined in the base script) and the quality of the view of the sky afforded to the base, the IP address provided by the WAN via DHCP, as well as the port number, may change.
+In my tests, with the base antenna set up in my front yard, an accuracy of ten centimeters (about four inches) requires about sixteen hours of "survey-in" time (your mileage may vary).
+During this time the mobile network can disconnect from the modem and reconnect.
+The base and Tumbleweed router routinely deal with this; but it means the IP address you begin with in your survey will not be the one you end up with when the survey is complete or as the base sends subsequent updates to the rover.

 The Tumbleweed router does require a fixed IP address for this to work.
-In my setup, the Tumbleweed router connects to my home IP router (in my case, directly via an Ethernet cable).
+In my setup, the Tumbleweed router connects to my home IP router (in my case, directly via wired Ethernet).
 But my IP router gets its globally routable WAN IP address from my internet provider via DHCP.
-My IP router supports Dynamic DNS (DDNS), in which it automatically sends an notification to my DDNS provider who then changes the DNS database to map a fixed FQDN to the provided DHCP address.
+My IP router supports Dynamic DNS (DDNS), in which it automatically sends an notification to my DDNS provider regarding the assigned IP address, who then changes the DNS database to map a fixed FQDN to the provided address.
 This FQDN is represented by "tumbleweed.test" above.
-I have configured the firewall in my IP router to forward the port used above to and from the same port on the static IP address on my LAN that I assigned to the Tumbleweed router.
+I have configured the firewall in my IP router to forward the port named "tumbleweed" above to and from the same port on the static IP address on my LAN that I assigned to the Tumbleweed router.

 I'm running all three, router, base, and rover, as simple background processes.
 But it is also possible to run them in daemon mode, in which case messages normally written to standard error are logged to the system log.
-Also, all three are run in "headless" mode, where the screens normally written to standard output are instead written to a file, and a script is used to display the file as it changes; this decouples the router, rover, and base software from the display terminal while still allowing an on-demand real-time display.
+Also, I run all three in "headless" mode, where the screens normally written to standard output are instead written to a file, and a script is used to display the file as it changes; this decouples the router, rover, and base software from the display terminal while still allowing an on-demand real-time display.
 (This requires that the inotify-tools package be installed on the Pi.)

-Both gpstool and rtktool can be run as daemons via a command line switch (although I have not done so in these examples) and the headless mode can still be used.
+Both gpstool (which implements the base and the rover) and rtktool (which implements the router) can be run as daemons via a command line switch (although I have not done so in these examples); the headless mode can still be used.

-My prototype setup uses three Raspberry Pi 3B+ systems.
-My rover (and sometimes my base too) uses a NovaTel Wireless USB730L USB LTE modem with service from Verizon Wireless.
-(N.B.
-Despite my best efforts, these modems, working in end-user mode, worked like crap until I upgraded to Raspbian 10, at which point they worked flawlessly.)
-My router connects directly via wired Ethernet to my home access point/ IP router.

-As mentioned above, it is not unusual to see a WAN connected rover or base drop off and reappear on the WAN, often with a different port number or even an IP address.
+As mentioned above, it is not unusual to see a WAN connected rover or base drop off and reappear on the WAN, often with a different port number and IP address.
 The router makes a note of this; here are the results of an overnight test.
-(The IPv4 addresses are expressed in IPv6 notation, which is what the router uses natively.
+The IPv4 addresses are expressed in IPv6 notation, which is what the router uses natively.
 Also, I've obfuscated portions of the WAN addresses.
-The base and rover can use either IPv4 or IPv6.)
-You can see the base and rover changing ports and even addresses, and even sometimes switching between the WAN and the LAN when they have access to both (the latter via my WiFI WLAN).
+The base and rover can use either IPv4 or IPv6.
+You can see the base and rover changing ports and IP addresses, and even sometimes switching between the WAN and the LAN when they have access to both (the latter via my WiFI WLAN).